michael-bullimore-uk/laravel-defaulto/README.md

 ![Laravel Defaulto](art/logo.svg)

+This is WIP, please do not use in production.

 ## About
 A package that overrides the default Laravel configuration with secure defaults, plus some opinionated boilerplate (that can be disabled).